 No-fault coverage is almost counter-intuitive.
 The reason is that if you are in an accident and it’s not your fault, then it doesn’t make sense that your own insurance company is going to be paying for your medical bills.
 But that is the rule.

 The purpose is to make sure that people who are injured and need treatment can get the treatment.
 Doctors who did not know how they were going to be paid would refuse to offer treatment.
 No fault was designed to provide certainty to those who are injured and the doctors who treat them.

 Still confused?
 Feel free to contact me about your accident.
 I’d be happy to answer your questions, even if you don’t have a personal injury claim.

 Accident in New York?
 Reach Out to Anthony Ferrante 24/7 to for a Free Legal Consultation.

 - If you were driving a car or a passenger in a car, that car’s auto insurance is the no-fault carrier;

-- If you were a pedestrian struck by a car, the auto insurance for the car who struck you is the no-fault carrier;
+- If you were a pedestrian struck by a car, the auto insurance for the car that struck you is the no-fault carrier;

-- If you were riding a bicycle and were struck by a car, the auto insurance for the car who struck you is the no-fault carrier;
+- If you were riding a bicycle and were struck by a car, the auto insurance for the car that struck you is the no-fault carrier;

 - If you were a passenger on a bus, then your own household car insurance is the no-fault carrier.
 If neither you nor any household family members own a car, then the bus is responsible to provide no-fault coverage;